WABC-TV 7—August 9, 2011

 You do need to check with your doctor before doing a workout like this, to see if you can sustain the high intensity part, especially if you have heart disease or if you're at high risk for it.
 You may need a stress test first.

-View the story at abclocal.go.com.
+This story originally appeared at abclocal.go.com.

 212.606.1197